Westfield Township, Fayette County, Iowa

-Westfield Township is one of twenty townships in Fayette County, Iowa, USA.
+Westfield Township is one of twenty townships in Fayette County, Iowa, United States.
 As of the 2010 census, its population was 297.

 Geography

 According to the United States Census Bureau, Westfield Township covers an area of 35.4 square miles (91.7 square kilometers); of this, 35.15 square miles (91.05 square kilometers, 99.29 percent) is land and 0.25 square miles (0.65 square kilometers, 0.71 percent) is water.

 The city of Fayette is entirely within this township geographically but is a separate entity.